Conanap/DiscordMusicBot/README.md

 # DiscordMusicBot
 A Discord Music bot so that I don't have to compete bandwidth with others.
+Eventually planned to be more than a music bot.

 v1.1